Cutleaf Weeping Birch is a tall, deciduous cultivar known for its pronounced weeping branches and ferny green leaves.

 Dahurian Birch is a rare and interesting ornamental with curling bark.
 This tree is the first to sprout on bare land and is tolerant of dry, gravelly, and infertile soils.
 Dahurian Birch can grow in industrial areas or exposed land as long as it has full sunlight... more

-Dakota Pinnacle Birch features smooth white bark and dark... more
+Dakota Pinnacle Birch features smooth white bark and dark, green... more

 Dwarf Birch, also known as Bog Birch for its common occurrence in wet areas, is a small deciduous shrub native to North America.